elunna/nerfhack-changelog/README.md

 You'll also have to move quickly and attack aggressively to keep draining blood for nutrition.
 The corpse draining mechanic from SLASH'EM has been removed.
 It created quite a few bugs in the nutrition code, it resulted in tedious draining of corpses (which often are wasted anyway), and a better alternative was found in SpliceHack, which was simply doubling the nutrition from feeding on life blood during combat.
 The main drawback to this approach is that now vampirics cannot gain intrinsics or benefits from eating corpses.
 To compensate, you start off with the many intrinsics a regular vampire enjoys.

-* When attacking particularly dangerous monsters like cockatrices or medusa, the bite attack will be prevented to avoid stupid deaths.
+* When attacking particularly dangerous monsters like cockatrices, medusa, or green slime, the bite attack will be prevented to avoid stupid deaths.
-* Even though all vampires have drain level resistance, they are susceptable to the drain life bite attacks from other vampires.
+* Even though all vampires have drain level resistance, they are susceptible to the drain life bite attacks from other vampires.
 * Vampires feed at a much higher rate when their victims are impaired by confusion, incapacitated, or trapped (Hack'EM).
+* While playing as a vampire, most food rations are replaced by blood potions.
+* Vampires prefer their blood to be cursed, not blessed!
 * Some vampires get an opera cloak (much rarer than SLASH'EM).
 * Vampires get a charisma bonus for wearing opera cloaks (UnNetHack).
 * Potions of blood and vampire blood (SLASH'EM) give vampires a drinkable food source.